SafouaneM/Safouane.GG/README.md

 ~ = In development

-Some chatgpt recommendations that I'll put in my application soon, because it's relevant to our next course ( real-time-web)
+Some chatgpt recommendations that I'll maybe consider eventually ;) put in my application soon, because it's relevant to our next course ( real-time-web)

 Live game data: Using the Spectator V4 API, you can retrieve real-time data about the current game a player is